-3.21 The availability of affordably priced homes is a key issue affecting Hertsmere and a long-term problem across the whole London commuter-belt.
-An increasing gap between housing costs and incomes, the loss of existing social housing through 'right-to-buy' and a limited supply of new Affordable

-Housing, have all contributed to this problem.
-Addressing Affordable Housing need is a key core strategy objective.

-3.22 There is a clear aspiration within the community for more housing to be affordably priced, as evidenced in much of the initial LDF Issues and Options consultation undertaken.
+- 3.19 The availability of affordably priced homes is a key issue affecting Hertsmere and a long-term problem across the whole London commuter-belt.
+An increasing gap between housing costs and incomes, the loss of existing social housing through 'right-to-buy' and a limited supply of new Affordable Housing, have all contributed to this problem.
+Addressing Affordable Housing need is a key Core Strategy objective. - 3.20 There is a clear aspiration within the community for more housing to be affordably priced, as evidenced in much of the initial Issues and Options consultation undertaken.
 Although the Council is unable to directly influence the cost of housing on the open market, the Community Strategy seeks to optimise the supply of Affordable Housing in the Borough.
-Such Affordable Housing, as set out in the Core Strategy and as defined in Annex B of PPS3 (Housing), refers to the provision of new housing with an element of subsidy, for rent or shared ownership, rather than the development of low-cost private houses and flats.
+Such Affordable Housing, as set out in the Core Strategy and as defined in Annex 2 of the NPPF, refers to the provision of new housing with an element of subsidy, for rent or shared ownership, rather than the development of low-cost private houses and flats.
 This may be delivered with public subsidy (grant) but increasingly, in the absence of any grant, through the value generated from the development of private housing on a site.
 Affordable Housing does not include the provision of low cost market housing.